We proactively work on improving diversity, equity, and inclusion (DEI) at

 portion of the hiring process (either the technical interview or the final

 stage pairing).
 This is for all candidates regardless of gender, but especially

 It is a recognized practice that structured interviews are more effective at

 reducing hiring bias than non-structured interviews, and that score cards and

-skills tests help interviewers rank candidates more objectively.
+skills tests help interviewers rank candidates more consistently.
 Our technical

 interview is quite structured and uses a rubric for both technical and